alosola/tfm/notes.md

 # TODOS:

 - Make plots with arcseconds on axes
-- Improve data plots: surface plots (only for magnetic field?) is there better ways to represent
+- Improve data plots:
+- - surface plots for magnetic field
-- revisa la parte de la aproximación del campo débil (en Jennerholm Hammar por ejemplo).
-- Representación de datos normaliados -> ya no son número de cuentas.
-Add scale label to normalized plots.
+- - "stream line" style plots for the angles, see Figure 5.2b of Jennerholm Hammar
+- Make calculation of Gbar following Sara's email, fix values in magnetic field calculations
+- Comapre derivatives with numpy.gradient
+- Total magnetic field! is missing

 # Questions
 - when is it called vertical/longitudinal, or horizontal/transverse?
 Are they interchangeable?